Telephone numbers in the Republic of Ireland: Non–geographic numbers (Freephone & Standard rate)

 Where high volume 'bursty traffic' is anticipated, such as on-air radio competition lines, the first two digits of the phone number are always 71.
 For example:

 1800 71x xxx or 0818 71x xxx.
 This allows the telephone network to manage traffic during number analysis, even before the call is routed.

 Ireland's non-geographic numbers and pricing structures were simplified and old shared-cost prefixes were withdrawn on 1 January 2022.

 These changes mean that calls to non-geographic numbers are either freephone, or always included in call bundles, ensuring consumers are not confused by out of bundle, or other unusual charges.

-Due to the COVID-19 crisis, several numbers in the 1850 and 1890 ranges will remain in service until 2023.
-This is to avoid disruption to essential health services during a time of high volumes of calls.
-These will remain in service until 30 November 2023, alongside new numbers that have replaced them.
-Advertising of these numbers will cease.
-Calls to these numbers will be charged on the same basis as calls to landlines or 0818 and included in call bundles.
+Due to the COVID-19 crisis, several HSE numbers in the 1850 and 1890 ranges which were to be withdrawn on 1st Jan 2022 had their service deadline extended to 30 Nov 2023.
+This was to avoid disruption to essential health services during a time of high volumes of calls.
+They operated alongside the new numbers that replaced them but advertising of the expiring numbers ceased.
+Calls to these numbers were be charged on the same basis as calls to landlines or 0818 and included in call bundles.

 Freephone numbers are free to call from mobile handsets; however, the recipient can elect to refuse mobile–originated calls or choose to accept calls only from predefined geographical region(s).

 NB: 1800 can only be dialled from within Ireland.
 Numbers should never be printed or presented in the international format +353 1800 as these clash with working Dublin landline numbers in the 01 area +353 1 800 xxxx.
 Alternative geographic numbers, or an 0818 number should be used instead, if international access is required.

 Following a 2019 review of non–geographic numbers Comreg decided to withdraw and close the 1850, 1890 and 076 number ranges by 1 January 2022.
 During the transition period, these ranges were geo–rated (charged as if they are geographical numbers).